unixbhaskar/slpkg/README.rst

 - Slack - `slackware.com <http://www.slackware.com/>`_

-Slpkg works in accordance with the standards of the organization slackbuilds.org to builds a packages.
+Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
 Also uses the Slackware linux instructions for installation, upgrading or removing a package.

 What makes slpkg to distinguish it from other tools; The user friendliness is its primary